 TCP vs. UDP

-Whether a VPN uses TCP, UDP, or both can make a significant difference in its performance.
+Whether a VPN protocol uses TCP, UDP, or both can significantly affect its performance.
 The TCP primarily focuses on delivering data accurately by running additional checks to ensure that data is in the proper order and correcting it if it’s not.

 Perfect Forward Secrecy

-We started ProtonVPN to make sure that activists, dissidents, and journalists have secure and private access to the Internet.
-To keep our users safe, we only use trusted and vetted VPN protocols.
+We started ProtonVPN to ensure activists, dissidents, and journalists have secure and private access to the internet.
+To keep the Proton community safe, we only use trusted and vetted VPN protocols.
 The following list shows which VPN protocols are supported in our different apps:

 - Linux: OpenVPN

-Our Windows, macOS, Android, and iOS/iPadOS apps support Smart Protocol, an anti-censorship feature that intelligently probes networks to discover the best VPN protocol configuration required for optimal performance or to bypass censorship.
+Our Windows, macOS, Android, and iOS/iPadOS apps support Smart Protocol.
+This anti-censorship feature that intelligently probes networks to discover the best VPN protocol configuration required for optimal performance or bypass censorship.